Project

 It became clear that there's currently no consensus on how to deal with gasprice.
 The difficulty is to not open the door to spam attacks when making it flexible.
 Currently the clients seem to implement different transaction relay policies.

-#31 Updated by didi about 7 years ago
+#31 Updated by didi over 7 years ago

 Liberation of Audible audiobooks: